Vanderbilt, Michigan

 Vanderbilt is a village in Otsego County in the U.S. state of Michigan.
 The population was 498 at the 2020 census.
 The village is located within Corwith Township.

 Vanderbilt holds the record for the coldest recorded temperature in the state of Michigan when it reached -51 F on February 9, 1934.

 History

 The area was first settled as early as 1875 when a railway belonging to the Michigan Central Railroad was planned to extend north from Gaylord.
 The settlement was named after Cornelius Vanderbilt, who owned land within Corwith Township.
 The railway reached Vanderbilt by 1881.

 The village was incorporated in 1901.

 Geography

 According to the U.S. Census Bureau, the village has a total area of 1.09 sqmi, all of it land.

+Notable Locations

+According to Ernest Hemingway “That Barrens County is the greatest I’ve ever been.”
+This was in reference to the same land which would become the Pigeon River State County.
+With a length of 20 miles and width of 12 miles, Pigeon River State Park is the largest single bordered piece of land in the lower peninsula of Michigan.
+Its beauty and well maintained ecosystem can be linked to conservationist efforts.
+There is ample opportunity for Fishing at Pigeon River State Park.
+One prospect location for this activity could be Round Lake State Campground, which will be a promising location for anglers in search of brown trout, brook trout, and rainbow trout.
+Hiking, and enjoying time on the river are perfect ideas when camping at Pigeon River State Campground.

+After introducing a mere 7 elk to the area in 1918, which has since erupted to a population of approximately 900 elk, Pigeon River State Park also became a notorious location for elk viewing opportunities.
+The ideal times to travel to Pigeon River State Park for elk viewing are September to mid-October, and late April the middle of May.
+Cites which are maintained to attract feeding elk will have buckwheat, alfalfa, rye, and clover growing in them.